run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/portfolio-and-catalog/configuration/register-business-process.md

 title: Register business process

-Description: Will help to the delivery of a product or a service to the clients.
+Description: Register business process in the system.
 #Register business process
 The Business Process will help to the delivery of a product or a service to the clients.
 For example: a trader may have a buying process that helps him/her deliver services to their clients.
 Many business processes rely on IT services.
 This feature provides a variety of actions, such as including, changing, and deleting a business process.